vtexdocs/help-center-content/docs/tutorials/en/writing-an-effective-ticket-to-vtex-support.md

     ```
     vtex link
     ```
-    <div class="alert alert-warning"> If your store doesn't have the Reviews and Ratings app installed, you may receive an error when trying to create the link.
-To avoid this, remove this app from the `peer dependencies` list in the `manifest.json` file of the default theme. </div>
+    >⚠️ If your store doesn't have the Reviews and Ratings app installed, you may receive an error when trying to create the link.
+To avoid this, remove this app from the `peer dependencies` list in the `manifest.json` file of the default theme.

 7. Access your workspace's storefront using the URL:
     ```